blab/blotter/team/_posts/2016-03-05-gytis-dudas.md

 departed: 2018
 ---

+_Gytis is now a Research Professor at Vilnius University’s Life Sciences Center._

 I was a [Mahan Postdoctoral Fellow](https://www.fredhutch.org/en/labs/phs/projects/herbold-computational-biology-program/mahan-postdoctoral-fellowship/past-mahan-fellows.html) with the Bedford lab at the [Fred Hutchinson Cancer Research Center](http://www.fhcrc.org/) where I worked on or contributed to phylogenetic studies of RNA virus outbreak dynamics:

 - [Genome-wide evolutionary dynamics of influenza B viruses on a global scale](http://bedford.io/papers/langat-flu-b-dynamics/) led by Pinky Langat